-Recomr nendations Planned responsive actions Econom Economic variables: sampling strategy for the collection of economic variables The RCA 1.
-2. M NS &EA recommends the following: the inclusion of a methodology report, as proposed by SGECA, would provide significant benefits there would be merit in reviewing the SGRN guidelines as proposed by SGECA Methodology of economic variables collection has been provided in NP.
-Additional, relevant information will be provided in Technical Report.
-Econom nic variables: Clustering of fleet segments The RCA 1.
-2. 3.
-NS &EA recommends that Statistical legislation had a key role to play in guidance relating to clustering for confidentiality reasons The guidance drawn up by SGECA, setting out the different approaches should be followed Further work be undertaken at a regional level, e.g. Baltic Sea, through the RCMs; any harmonisation should be through guidelines rather than a statutory requirement The distant-water fleet for Baltic Sea MS should not be merged with others because of its distinct characteristics Poland adhered suggested recommendations when clustering fleet segments.
+Recommendations Planned responsive

+actions

+Economic variables: sampling strategy for r the collection of

+economic variables

+The RCM NS &EA recommends the Methodology of economic

+following: variables collection has

+1. the inclusion of a methodology been provided in NP.

+report, as proposed by SGECA, Additional, relevant

+would provide significant information will be

+benefits provided in Technical

+2. there would be merit in Report.

+reviewing the SGRN guidelines

+as proposed by SGECA

+Economic variables: Clustering of fleet segments

+The RC CM NS &EA recommends that Poland adhered to

+1. Statistical legislation had a key suggested

+role to play in guidance relating recommendations when

+to clustering for confidentiality clustering fleet segments.

+reasons

+2. The guidance drawn up by

+SGECA, setting out the different

+approaches should be followed

+3. Further work be undertaken at a

+regional level, e.g. Baltic Sea,

+through the RCMs; any

+harmonisation should be through

+guidelines rather than a

+statutory requirement

+4. The distant-water fleet for Baltic

+Sea MS should not be merged

+with others because of its distinct

+characteristics

 III B 6.
-Derogations and non conformities
+Derogations and non-conformities